hathora/builder/docs/client.md

 The `hathora` frontend tooling is built around [vite](https://vitejs.dev/), which generally creates for a pleasant development experience.

-For an example of a fully custom frotend built using hathora and PIXI.js, see https://github.com/hathora/ship-battle.
+For an example of a fully custom frontend built using hathora and PIXI.js, see https://github.com/hathora/ship-battle.

 For an example using React, see https://github.com/hpx7/tussie-mussie.